wrtnlabs/os/README.md

    Only this, Even first-timers can easily participate in the context.

 3. If target issue not contains current sprint, you can omit sprint property

+## How to manage Open Source?

+To what extent should we open our resources?
+How much private documentation should we reveal in public-facing materials?

+This section aims to provide guidelines and answer questions, such as whether comments must exclusively be written in English.

+### How Much Should Be Open?

+For service-related code, make everything public.

+However, to prevent token leaks, it's recommended to thoroughly check the `git log` using tools like [Gitleaks](https://github.com/gitleaks/gitleaks) before uploading the code.

+If running such checks feels cumbersome, you may simplify the process by squashing the git log before uploading.

+### Can I Attach Internal Documents Like Slack or Figma to Issues or PRs?

+For text-based content like Slack messages that can be scraped, summarize and reformat them before attaching.

+For link-based formats like Figma files, feel free to attach the links directly.

+**FAQ**

+**Q.** Should we include project progress updates as well?
+**A.** Why not?
+The